SBIRT and Check Yourself

 What is SBIRT and Check Yourself?

 Developed by Seattle Children’s Hospital, the Check Yourself questionnaire incorporates validated screening tools and is an important innovation to fill a gap in strengths-based youth health promotion and substance use prevention.
-King County youth and families were involved in the development of this tool, and their feedback was essential in compiling a questionnaire that is comprehensive, culturally responsive, and youth friendly.
-The goal of the tool is to help spark conversations between students and their school support team that motivate students to make healthy choices.
-Taking the Check Yourself questionnaire is optional, both students and parents/guardians can opt out of screening.
+King County youth and families were involved in the development of Check Yourself, and their feedback was essential in compiling a questionnaire that is comprehensive, culturally responsive, and youth friendly.
+In the 2022-23 school year, the SBIRT program helped identify the strengths and needs of 2,895 SPS students, and when appropriate, connected them with services and resources for support.